 We have built the world’s only philosophy PhD program which allows a focus on ontology, both theoretical and applied.
-Graduates of this program are employed in a variety of field as senior ontologists.
+Graduates of this program are employed in a variety of fields as senior ontologists.
 This puts them in a position to influence hiring decisions in the future.

 All indications from former UB students and collaborators working in the ontology field suggest that this prediction will continue to hold in the future:

 "In most organizations, there is a growing disconnect between machine learning algorithms and corporate knowledge.
 This disconnect is an example of a more general problem in artificial intelligence (AI).
 As articulated by DARPA, when machine learning algorithms are not guided by relevant domain knowledge, whether for banking, insurance or automated driving, they can generate false outputs, sometimes catastrophic.
 It’s critical to connect algorithms and data processing with rich, inference-ready knowledge (a.k.a. ontologies) that is independent of any particular representation in databases, file systems or other data management systems.
 Leading companies, such as Amazon, Google, Facebook, and Nike, are posting job openings for ontologists.
 There is a particular interest in people with skills in semantic technologies, such as OWL, SPARQL, and knowledge graphs.
 Some far-sighted companies that understand the importance of corporate knowledge might even hire a Chief Semantics Officer."